LaureBrosseau/battlecard-generator/prompts.md

 ## My battle card content
 [Paste your finished, fact-checked battle card here]

-## The HTML template
+## The HTML template (or MD template)
-[Paste the full contents of battlecard-template.html here]
+[Paste the full contents of battlecard-template.html or battlecard-template.md here]

 ```